 We have paid a \$100,000 advance to the Representative, which shall be applied against actual out-of-pocket-accountable expenses, which will be returned to us to the extent such out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, will be approximately \$
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, and including the abovereferenced advance to the Representative, will be approximately \$4.6 million.